NischayGoyal1/CancerDetection_Using_CNN/README.md

 # BRAIN TUMOR DETECTOR

-** <font size= "4"> Building a detection model using a convolutional neural network in Tensorflow & Keras.<font/>
+**<font size= "4"> Building a detection model using a convolutional neural network in Tensorflow & Keras.
-Used a brain MRI images data founded on Kaggle.**
+Used a brain MRI images data founded on Kaggle.**<font/>
 ---
 ## About the Data set